 An aquarium is safe for some time without filtration when the power goes out, but the inhabitants cannot survive for very long without oxygen.
-When you do not have a battery operated air pump or an emergency power source to run one to provide a steady source of oxygen to your aquarium in an emergency situation, it's easy to do so manually, and at the same time keep the water circulated.
+When you do not have a battery-operated air pump or an emergency power source to run one to provide a steady source of oxygen to your aquarium in an emergency situation, it's easy to do so manually, and at the same time keep the water circulated.

-A quick word about battery powered air pumps: Most battery powered air pumps are not very powerful and will not drive air very far into the tank.
+A quick word about battery powered air pumps: Most battery-powered air pumps are not very powerful and will not drive air very far into the tank.

 Before you rely on these pumps, test them before you need them in an emergency.
-The best and most reliable battery back-up air pumps are the one which run constantly on AC power, then automatically switch to the air pump's internal rechargeable battery when the power goes out.
+The best and most reliable battery back-up air pumps are the ones which run constantly on AC power, then automatically switch to the air pump's internal rechargeable battery when the power goes out.
 These work very well if you don't happen to be at home when the power goes out.

 - Take any type of clean cup, pitcher or another container, scoop out and fill it with aquarium water.